Lojan-Krish/Lojan-Krish/README.md

 | **Ops** | XLSX export, scheduled digests, backup, cross-site sync |
 | **Languages** | Full Tamil localisation (ta_LK, ta_IN) alongside English |

-It replaced a spreadsheet.
-What breaks in a spreadsheet is not the data, it is the trail — who verified this school need, when was this donation allocated, which copy of the file is real.
-So the plugin leaves a record instead of a message thread.

 </details>

 <details>